What happens to debts after death?

 Duty of personal representative

-When you die, all your assets are gathered together by your personal representative (your executor or administrator).
+When you die, all your assets are gathered together by your personal representative, that is your executor (if you had a will) or administrator (if you die without having made a will).
 The first duty of the personal representative is to pay your funeral and other expenses and then your debts.

 1) Funeral, testamentary and administration expenses.
 Testamentary and

-estate; 2) Creditors who have security, for example, mortgage providers; 3)
+2) Creditors who have security, for example, mortgage providers

-Preferential debts - these are mainly taxes and social insurance
+3) Preferential debts - these are mainly taxes and social insurance contributions

-If your estate is solvent, then, again, your funeral and other expenses and your debts must be paid first.
-If you die intestate, the rest of your estate is then divided in accordance with the rules on intestacy.
+If your estate is solvent, your funeral and other expenses and your debts must be paid first.
+If you die intestate (without making a will), the rest of your estate is then divided in accordance with the rules on intestacy.

 1) Property which you did not deal with in the will (that is, property which

-would be distributed in accordance with the rules on intestacy); 2) The
+would be distributed in accordance with the rules on intestacy)

-residue - this is the amount left over when specific bequests are dealt with;
+2) The residue - this is the amount left over when specific gifts are dealt with

-3) Property specifically appropriated for the payment of debts; 4) Property
+3) Property specifically devoted for the payment of debts

-When making your will, you may specify a different order for the payment of your debts.
+When making your will, you can specify a different order for the payment of your debts.